 In the spirit of generosity and keeping the peace though, I did honor his request and changed the wording to match my domain name: Do It Yourself Daddy.
 It’s not exactly what I wanted, but it’s close enough.
 This experience here is a lesson to you: Whatever you want your “brand” to be, be sure to research names before trying to establish anything.

-Building A New Dad Blog: Domain Name And Social Media Accounts
+Domain Name And Social Media Accounts

 Your domain name is your blog address.
 There’s a few ways to go about purchasing a domain.
 You can purchase the name and web hosting separately from two different companies, or, if the web host offers it, from the same place.
 There are more steps involved when it comes to connecting your domain to a host provider if they’re two different companies, but it’s nothing too difficult to deal with.

+SiteGround is a great place to purchase your domain and hosting (We’ll talk about web hosting in the next main section).
 Buying a domain with .com on the end is the primary choice for mom and dad bloggers.

 Once your domain name is secured, it’s time to nail down screen names on social media.
-If you have a goal of collaborating with businesses (more on that later), you’ll likely want to get established in all the main social media companies, such as Twitter, Facebook, Instagram, Pinterest, and YouTube, and make those business accounts where applicable.
+If you have a goal of collaborating with businesses (more on that later), you’ll likely want to get established in all the main social media companies, such as Twitter, Facebook, Instagram, Pinterest, and YouTube, and make those “business” accounts where applicable.

 There’s millions of screen names in use on every platform, so again, picking a name can be tricky.
 Your goal should be to pick a name that matches your blog name or as close as possible.
 Pick that same name for all of your social media counts to keep your “brand” consistent.